monoganog/Terraform-Sentinel-Policies-Examples/README.md

-# Terraform-Azure-Sentinel-Policies
+# Terraform-Sentinel-Policies-Examples
-A collection of Azure Policies to use with Terraform
+A collection of Sentinel Policies to use with Terraform